Zewwy/Get-SPOrphanedUsers/README.md

 # Get-SPOrphanedUsers
-SharePoint Script to create a list of Orphaned Users
+SharePoint Script to create a list of Orphaned Users and groups.

 This script is written to simply take, save, and run.